 Rule 2.69.
-One Candidate Committee at Any Time.
+One Candidate Committee at Any Time; Exception

-A candidate may have no more than one (1) candidate committee for any state office at any time.
-A candidate who dissolves one (1) candidate committee as provided in these Rules may contemporaneously file a Statement of Organization for a different candidate committee.
+A candidate may have no more than one (1) candidate committee for any state office at any time; provided, however, a candidate may maintain two (2) separate candidate committees for state offices for a period of sixty (60) days after filing a Statement of Organization for a second committee.
 In such case, funds or debt, or both, may be transferred from the first committee to the second committee as permitted by law and these Rules.